 \section{Acknowledgments}

 C.V. thanks Marco Di Liberto and Qizhong Zhu for useful discussions.
-C.V. and L.S. are supported by the Project “Frontiere Quantistiche” (Dipartimenti di Eccellenza) of the Italian Ministry of University and Research (MUR) and by “Iniziativa Specifica Quantum” of INFN.
-L.S. is partially supported by funds of the European Union-Next Generation EU: European Quantum Flagship Project “PASQuanS2”, National Center for HPC, Big Data and Quantum Computing [Spoke 10: Quantum Computing], and he also acknowledges the PRIN Project “Quantum Atomic Mixtures: Droplets, Topological Structures, and Vortices” of MUR.
+This work is partially supported by the Project ``Frontiere Quantistiche'' (Dipartimenti di Eccellenza) of the Italian Ministry of University and Research (MUR), by ``Iniziativa Specifica Quantum'' of INFN, by the European Union-Next Generation EU within the European Quantum Flagship Project ``PASQuanS 2'', the National Center for HPC, Big Data and Quantum Computing (Project No.~CN00000013, CN1 Spoke 10: ``Quantum Computing''), and by the PRIN Project “Quantum Atomic Mixtures: Droplets, Topological Structures, and Vortices” of MUR.